soundmud/soundrts/doc_src/src/en/modding.rst

 Default value: (none)

 An effect is a property of an ability.
-When an ability is used by a unit, the effect will take place unless no effect type has been mentionned.
+When an ability is used by a unit, the effect will take place unless no effect type has been mentioned.

 Additional properties can modify an effect: effect_target_ and effect_range_.